 A few guests were attending what looked like a seminar or workshop in the conference room.
 I peeped through the window and poked my nose into their business.
 One of them was running a power point presentation displaying graphs, pie charts and figures I wasn’t in a mood to pay attention to.
 The rest were following attentively wearing business suits and those suffocating neckties I rightfully hate.
 Who invented neckties?

 When Zhuge Liang invented the wheelbarrow, we started using our heads to think instead of using them to carry things.
 I applaud his innovation but I can’t say the same about whoever invented ties.
 Who spends sleepless nights trying to figure out how to make people tie ropes around their necks like goats?
 How did he successfully persuade civilization to embrace his bizarre invention?

-Muhazi Beach Resort’s garden is decorated by well trimmed lawns, flourishing trees and beautiful flowers.
-Tranquility felt here and the cool breeze blowing from the lake, not to mention the backdrop of the breathtaking scenery combine to create the right recipe for a peaceful getaway.
+Muhazi Beach Resort’s garden is embellished by well trimmed lawns.
+Tranquility felt here and the cool breeze blowing from the lake, not to mention the backdrop of the breathtaking scenery combine to create the recipe for a peaceful getaway.

-From the sky, Lake Muhazi looks like a tree with a myriad of branches lying horizontally on the surface of the earth.
-Muhazi is narrow and shallow but it spans the distance of about 50 kilometers, forming many offshoots along the way.
+Lake Muhazi is narrow and shallow but it spans the distance of about 50 kilometers, forming many offshoots along the way.
+From the sky, it looks like a tree with several branches lying horizontally on the surface of the earth.

-I wish I could have done a longer ride and observe more but it was getting late.
-As the Yamaha engine propelled the boat back to the resort, I marveled at the serene retreat center and hoped the patrons I saw in the conference room had loosened their ties and activated relax modes matching the environment their host has created.
+As we cruised back to the resort, I marveled at the serene retreat center and hoped the patrons I saw in the conference room had loosened their ties and activated relax modes matching the environment their host has created.